MrManoloDG/MrManoloDG/README.md

 - 🔭 I’m currently working on backends with Spring Framework
 - 🌱 I’m currently learning about devops
 - 📫 How to reach me: mrmanolodg@gmail.com
-- ⚡ Fun fact: I enjoy learn new things
+- ⚡ Fun fact: I enjoy eating pizza with pineapple

 <!--
 **MrManoloDG/MrManoloDG** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.